 1617 - In the mid-1990s, home to U.S. Black Belt Academy.
 No info found on the current tenant today.

-1619 - Current home to Coach's Liquor.
+1619 - Current home to Honolulu Poke House.
+Prior to this it was Coach's Liquor.
 A comment below mentions that this used to be at Highland and Jersey (later George Bush), which I do remember it being there.
-I always wondered why there was a liquor store when Spec's was down the way.
+I always wondered why there was a liquor store when Spec's was down the way, but I think it had moved after the building at Highland and George Bush was redeveloped for Aggieland Outfitters but before Culpepper Plaza got redeveloped.
 This was Lippman Music prior to 1994 and in 1980 was "Animal World Too" (spin-off of a long-standing Manor East Mall store, which eventually held out onto the very end).
 Yelp! mentions that the store closed in December 2014 rather abruptly for reasons unknown, and despite the dubiousness of that particular user, the closure is corroborated by the 2015 Google Street View, which shows the note (illegible) and decaying interior (signs fallen down, no open sign, etc.) In October 2017 it reopened as Honolulu Poke House.

 1621 - In 1980, this had been listed as "The Seat Cover".
 Might have been upholstery to cover chairs but I think mostly of toilet seats.
 Now a State Farm agent (Scot Semple)